power-daps/power-daps/README.md

-# Power Daps
+# Welcome to power-daps

+## About

+power-daps allows you to create and build applications and suites of applications in multiple languages.
+It is intended to provide a common interface across various languages and stacks.

 ## Installation

+### Across platforms with Python 3
+`pip3 install power-daps`

+### Mac OS
-On a Mac: `brew install power-daps`
+`brew install power-daps`

+### CentOS or RedHat
-On CentOS or Redhat: `yum install power-daps`
+`yum install power-daps`

+### Ubuntu or Debian
-On Ubuntu or Debian: `apt-get install power-daps`
+`apt-get install power-daps`

 ## Usage